-The movie has almost turned 35 years old but continues to be one of the most popular and talked about movies ever.
+The movie, which we mention on our list of the best time travel movies, has almost turned 35 years old but continues to be one of the most popular and talked about movies ever.
 Despite most people agreeing it is a great movie, plenty have discussed what they perceive as plot holes, and even Avenger Endgame calls out Back to the Future for mishandling time travel mechanics.

 This is probably the most cited and discussed plot hole from the movie.
 The argument is that Marty McFly’s parents would remember the person who played a pivotal role in them getting together.
 Some argue that Lorraine should remember a significant high school crush.